systeminit/coding-assessment-sde3/README.md

 We want you to also include a README.
 In your README, include:
 * How to run your application
 * How to run your tests
-* Overview of your approach
+* Overview of your approach, including:
+    * Insights into decisions you made
-* Brief(!) assessment of strengths and weaknesses
+    * Strengths and weaknesses of your assessment
+    * For ex: "I've never used axum before and am unsure if there is a better pattern to follow
 * What you would do if you had more time
+* Any other helpful documentation you think would aid us in our review

 When you've finished, create a repository on Github and send us the link.
 If you prefer to keep it private, you can add `adamhjk`, `britmyerss`, `fnichol`, and `mahirl` as collaborators.